post-hero-img

 When you choose an advanced search solution such as AddSearch, you don’t need to worry about separately implementing the fuzzy search functionality, as this and other advanced features come pre-configured into the search experience.

-HOW TO SETUP AND EDIT YOUR SITE SEARCH from AddSearch on Vimeo.
+HOW TO SET UP AND EDIT YOUR SITE SEARCH from AddSearch on Vimeo.

 Conclusion